1312inc/Webasyst-X-iOS-Pod/README.md

 * **500:** General library database error
 * **501:** Database error while working with the list of user settings
 * **502:** Database error while working with a user profile

-## Demo application

-You can see an example of how to use the Webasyst library in a [demo application](https://cocoapods.org).

 ## Author